tbressler/java-animatronics/README.md

 // ...

-// Use the current (interpolated) value when drawing. double currentValue = animation.getValue();
+// Use the interpolated value at the current point in time. double currentValue = animation.getValue();

 ```